mage-ai/magic-devcontainer/README.md

 Nice!
 We've got a working stream.
 You can click `Cancel pipeline` after some sample data has been loaded or let the stream run.

+Behind the scenes, we're kicking off a Kafka + Zookeeper instance, creating a topic, and writing data to that topic.
+Mage is then pulling in this "simulated" stream, transforming it, and writing to S3!

 ## 🧱 Run dbt transformations

 This container builds a postgres database alongside our Mage app for us to run transformations in dbt.
 Navigate to the `pipelines` page and select `dbt demo`.
 Select the code icon.

-- The first cell reads in the data from our stream.
+- The first cell reads in the data from our stream (stored in s3 or your cloud provider of choice).
 Click the play icon or hit CMD + Enter to run.
 - You might notice there are some tests in this cell— Mage incorporates _runtime tests_ to check the quality of your data.
 What tests are we running here?
 - The next cell writes our data to a postgres table using `dbt`.
 Note how we can read from our mage data _directly_, without the need for an intermediate table.
 - Finally, we apply a transform to build an [SCD Type-2](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) table from our dataset.
 This is also known as a "change-log" format.